Communications Visa Sponsorship Jobs in California

 Which visa types are most common for communications roles in California?

-The H-1B is the most common visa for communications roles in California, provided the position qualifies as a specialty occupation requiring a relevant bachelor's degree or higher, such as communications, journalism, public relations, or marketing.
+The H-1B visa is the most common visa for communications roles in California, provided the position qualifies as a specialty occupation requiring a relevant bachelor's degree or higher, such as communications, journalism, public relations, or marketing.
 Australians may pursue the E-3 visa, which follows a similar specialty occupation standard but has no annual lottery.
-Canadians and Mexicans in qualifying communications roles may be eligible for TN status.
+Canadians and Mexicans in qualifying communications roles may be eligible for TN visa status.

 Which cities in California have the most communications sponsorship jobs?